uellue/TemGymCore/README.md

 model = (lens, detector)
 ```

-Run the ray through the model and query the output coordinates
+Run the ray through the model and query the output coordinates:

 ```python
 >>> ray_out = run_to_end(ray_in, model)